Learn From My Failures

 After my son was born in late March, I drove the Jeep down to the local Wells Fargo finance office and handed them the keys.

 Wells Fargo refused to work anything out with me… even after I offered to pay all of the back payments.
-They wanted the full $8k or nothing.
+They still wanted the full $8k or nothing.

 I can’t say I blame them.
 I didn’t have a very good track record.
-I was impossible to call because my phone was disconnected.
+I was impossible to reach because my phone was disconnected.
 They couldn’t find me because I was in Florida.
 When their Repo Man did catch up with me, I discouraged him to the point of giving up.
 By the time I gave Wells Fargo back the keys, I hadn’t made a car payment in over 9 months.

 Would you have been willing to work something out with me?